iiJoe/LostButFound/README.md

 - Enhance the user interface: The current version of our web application has minimal functionality needed for this hackathon.
 We can improve the user interface to make it more user-friendly and visually appealing.

-- Test the app with real users: To improve the quality of our application, we need NTU students to test it and gather feedback to see how we can improve the application further.
+- Test the app with real NTU student users: To improve the quality of our application, we need NTU students to test it and gather feedback to see how we can improve the application further.

 # Contributions
 This project would not have been possible without: